mickaelandrieu/docs-1/doc/developper-documentation/components/renderer.md

 </html>
 ```

-> If you use a partial, you can use the helpers to inject the styles and the javascripts because they are not called for inside the partials.
+> If you use a partial, you can use the helpers to inject the styles and the javascripts because they are not called inside the partials.

-## Assets management
+## Asset management

-In addition, the BackBee Renderer Component provide nice helpers to help you add assets dynamicaly.
+In addition, the BackBee Renderer Component provides nice helpers to help you add assets dynamicaly.

-BackBee help you add any resource available in your application, here a list of availables helpers:
+BackBee helps you add any resource available in your application, here is a list of available helpers:

 * ``getImageUrl``, ``getMediaUrl`` and ``getResourceUrl`` : get any file from any **Resource** folder (both in application and bundles);
 * ``getUri`` : get any file from the ``public`` folder of an BackBee application;
-* ``addStylesheet``, ``addHeaderJs`` and ``addFooterJs`` allow you to generate the correct CSS or Javascript call.
-For the Javascript files you can choice to import the Javascript in the ``<header>`` or in the bottom of the ``<body>``;
+* ``addStylesheet``, ``addHeaderJs`` and ``addFooterJs`` allowing you to generate the correct CSS or Javascript call.
+For the Javascript files you can choose to import Javascript in the ``<header>`` or in the bottom of the ``<body>``;
-* ``getUrlByRouteName`` is another helper to to manage urls of an application.
+* ``getUrlByRouteName`` is another helper to manage urls of an application.

 ## Global variables

-The BackBee Renderer Component embed some useful variables in each template from the BackBee application.
+The BackBee Renderer Component embeds some useful variables in each template from the BackBee application.

 ```php
 <?php